-In this last section of the Budget Overview we discuss the basis for our projections for FY09, as a combination of Town-specific historical data and local economic factors.
 In November of 2007, at the Annual Financial Summit for all Town officials, the Town staff released the 8th annual report on Sudbury's financial condition.
 Here in the budget document, we have reproduced several of the charts and tables of the report.
-The complete Summit report may be found on the Town's website.